Celebrity culture: Promotion from celebrities

 There have been multiple phases in the popularity of celebrity culture.
 Some examples include the broadcasting of television programs where human beings could reach wider audiences and individuals could be given rise to fame.
 As different technologies were released, the manipulation of audiences changed, and the reaches of celebrity culture has greatly expanded.
 Entrepreneurial individuals began to recognize the financial value in purposefully promoting certain individuals, and thus a consumer approach to celebrities as brands emerged.
 A culture began to take shape as consumers accepted celebrities as a part of society.
 This acceptance along with shrewd marketing perpetuates celebrity culture with its constantly shifting customs and beliefs.

 Celebrity culture can be viewed as synonymous with celebrity industry, where celebrities are treated as products to be sold.
 Celebrity culture differs from consumer culture in that celebrity culture is a single aspect of consumer culture.
 Celebrity culture could not exist without consumer culture, as people are consistently buying magazines, apps for celebrities, and other celebrity-related merchandise.
 Consumers' choices are thus influenced by celebrities' choices.
 By following celebrities, consumers are invited to take part in the collective society created by the existence of celebrity culture, unknowingly perpetuated by the consumers themselves.
 Participants of the celebrity culture phenomenon also include the celebrities themselves, being aware they can brand themselves and achieve financial gains through their own fame and status, apart from the foundation of their celebrity pre-branding.

 "To people who have grown tired of self-government, the belief in kings and queens and fairy tales seems easier and more comfortable than the practice of politics," wrote Lewis Lapham in his book, The Wish For Kings.
 This notion is the basis for the naturally occurring relationship between "regular" men and women, and those on a pedestal.

-The famous religious books of the world's faiths are replete with examples of individuals who are well known by the general public.
-Some of the pharaohs of ancient Egypt set in motion devices to ensure their own fame for centuries to come.
+Often times in ancient history, great leaders, such as the pharaohs of Egypt, set in motion devices to ensure their own fame for centuries to come.

 Celebrity culture, once restricted to royalty and biblical/mythical figures, has pervaded many sectors of society including business, publishing, and even academia (the scilebrities).
 With every scientific advance names have become attached to discoveries.
 Especially for large contributions to humanity, the contributor is usually regarded honourably.
 Mass media has increased the exposure and power of celebrity.
 A trend has developed that celebrity carries with it increasingly more social capital than in earlier times.
 Each nation or cultural community (linguistic, ethnic, religious) has its own independent celebrity system, but this is becoming less the case due to globalization (see J-pop or K-pop).